9th (Eastern and Home Counties) Parachute Battalion: Formation history

 Based at Kiwi Barracks, Bulford Camp, Salisbury, the 9th (Eastern and Home Counties) Parachute Battalion was formed in November 1942, by the conversion of the 10th Battalion, Essex Regiment, a hostilities-only unit raised in late 1940, to parachute duties.
 Upon formation, the battalion had an establishment of 556 men in three rifle companies.
 The companies were divided into a small headquarters and three platoons.
 The platoons had three Bren machine guns and three 2-inch mortars, one of each per section.
 The only heavy weapons in the battalion were a 3 inch mortar and a Vickers machine gun platoon.

 The first Commanding officer was Lieutenant Colonel James Hill.
 His first order on being appointed was to send the entire battalion on a forced march, at the end of which he announced that the battalion would "work a six and a half-day week" with Sunday afternoons off, until it was well-trained and fit.
 The battalion was assigned to the 3rd Parachute Brigade, which was initially attached to the 1st Airborne Division, but in April 1943 the 1st Airborne Division departed for the Mediterranean and the Allied invasion of Sicily without the 3rd Parachute Brigade.
 On 23 April 9th Parachute Battalion and the brigade were transferred to the newly formed 6th Airborne Division.
-At the same time Hill was promoted to take over as the brigade commander and he was replaced as commanding officer by Lieutenant Colonel Terence Otway.
+At the same time Hill was promoted to take over as the brigade commander and he was replaced as commanding officer by Lieutenant Colonel Martin Lindsay who played a central role in the training of the battalion from April 1943 before being replaced by his second-in-command Lieutenant Colonel Terence Otway in April 1944.
 By 1944 a headquarters or support company, was added to the battalion.
 It comprised five platoons: motor transport, signals, mortar, machine-gun and anti-tank.
 With eight 3 in mortars, four Vickers machine guns and ten PIAT anti-tank projectors.